MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/ui-extensions-getaddressio.md

 ---
 title: GetAddress.io UK Postcodes Extension [UK]
-description: Retrieve addresses for entities like customers, suppliers, employees, and banks in the United Kingdom from the GetAddress.io service.
+description: Retrieve addresses for entities like customers, vendors, employees, and banks in the United Kingdom from the GetAddress.io service.
 author: brentholtorf
 ms.topic: get-started-article
 ms.devlang: na